 - File a dispute only when all else fails – You should only file a dispute when working the matter out with your freelancer has failed.
 Please contact the freelancer before the Upwork weekly billing cycle ends to ask them to delete the improperly-logged time from the Work Diary.
 If it is too late for the freelancer to edit the Work Diary, ask for a refund.

 - This type of dispute is for hourly contracts only – Fixed-price contracts are covered by Upwork Fixed-Price Protection.
-Once released, escrowed payments are non-disputable, however that does not mean you cannot talk to your freelancer about a refund.
+Once released, escrowed payments are non-disputable, however that doesn't mean you can't talk to your freelancer about a refund.
 On a fixed-price contract, only freelancers can file disputes (for the release of the escrowed funds).

-- This dispute process is not available to clients/contracts participating in the Upwork Payroll program.
+- This dispute process isn't available to clients/contracts participating in the Upwork Payroll program.

 After you file a dispute:

 - Upwork sends your freelancer a notification.
-If the freelancer accepts the dispute, or does not respond, an Upwork Dispute Specialist refunds all disputed hours.
+If the freelancer accepts the dispute, or doesn't respond, an Upwork Dispute Specialist refunds all disputed hours.
 If the freelancer rejects the dispute, it enters mediation.
 The freelancer can add their information about the dispute and hours tracked at this time.